 Kylie LB chasing down Nikki Whitehead

-Fierce racing in the Open Women's class, Jess Matheson's ninja senses must be on form as she skillfully avoids concussion
+Fierce racing in the Open Women’s class, Jess Matheson’s ninja senses must be on form as she used her skills to avoid concussion

 Tai Poutini Polytech won the inter-polytechnic competition and bragging rights for the year.

 The other great thing about Bullerfest is the prize giving!
 There are a couple of prizes for winning the races but most of the prizes go out as spot prizes and there were so many cool things to win!
 Prizes included PFD’s, drytops, thermals, throwbags, hats, whistles, clothes, a werner paddle, and a bliss-stick kayak which you had to win in a mass game of paper, scissors, rock!

 Kim Dodd winning the day taking home the Werner paddle Mick Hopkinson kindly donated to the event.